 In this review

-- 2Engines, performance and drive - currently readingSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+- 2Engines, performance and drive - currently readingSharp handling and a comfortable ride made the C-HR surprisingly good to drive

-- 3MPG, CO2 and Running CostsThe hybrid model looks good on paper, with strong claimed efficiency and low emissions
+- 3MPG, CO2 and Running CostsThe C-HR looks good on paper, with strong claimed efficiency and low emissions

 - 4Interior, design and technologyBold exterior styling and an upmarket interior help the C-HR shake off Toyota’s dowdy image

 - 5Practicality, comfort and boot spaceThe C-HR offers more space than you might think, although it's still not as practical as some of its conventional rivals